mkninc/gentoo_xen_guest_tools_installer/README.md

-Script to install XEN guest Tools 7.0 on Gentoo Linux.
+Script to install XEN Guest Tools on Gentoo Linux.

 Modified version which works with Xen Guest Tools 7.0